About Preble County

 Criminal Records

-Criminal records in Preble County encompass felony, misdemeanor, traffic violations, and sex offender registry information.
-The Sheriff's Office and local police departments maintain these records, while the Ohio Bureau of Criminal Investigation provides additional resources for background checks.
-Residents can request criminal background checks through the Bureau, which provides comprehensive reports including statewide criminal history.
+Criminal records in Preble County cover felony, misdemeanor, traffic violations, and sex offender registry information.
+Residents can request criminal background checks through the Bureau, which provides full reports including statewide criminal history.
 The sex offender registry is publicly accessible, allowing residents to stay informed about offenders in their area.

 Arrest Records

-Arrest records in Preble County are maintained by the Preble County Sheriff's Office.
+Arrest records in Preble County are maintained by Preble County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the individual.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly.
-The Ohio Public Records Act governs the accessibility of these records, ensuring transparency and public access.
+The Ohio Public Records Act governs the accessibility of these records, for public access and public access.
 Arrest records typically contain the date of arrest, charges, and the arresting agency's information.

 Jail & Inmate Records

-The Preble County Jail, located in Eaton, is the primary detention facility for the county.
+Preble County Jail, located in Eaton, is the primary detention facility for Preble County.
 The booking process involves fingerprinting, photographing, and recording personal information of the arrestees.
 Inmate lookup services are available through the Sheriff's Office, allowing the public to find information about current detainees.
 Visitation rules are specific to the facility, with scheduled times and security protocols in place.

 • The bond and bail process in Ohio allows for the release of detainees under certain conditions, and information on posting bail can be obtained from the jail administration.